openstack/charm-glance-simplestreams-sync/README.md

 a per-unit basis.
 This charm supports the single action `sync-images`, which allows for a one-time image sync from the currently configured mirror list.

+## Juju resources

+The charm support juju resources, which is handy in offline deployments.
+Prefetch the snaps:

+    snap download --channel=stable simplestreams

+Provide downloaded snaps as resources to the application:

+    juju deploy cs:glance-simplestreams-sync --resource simplestreams=simplestreams_27.snap

 # Bugs

 Please report bugs on [Launchpad][lp-bugs-charm-glance-simplestreams-sync].